 Wonder if *your* stress is too legit to ever really quit?
 Research suggests that, compared with other forms of treatment, meditation has a stronger impact on people with high levels of anxiety.

 How meditation lessens anxiety

-An review of about 600 studies suggests that the TM® technique reduces anxiety and is most effective for folks with the highest levels of anxiety.
-Folks with chronic and severe anxiety showed a 40% decrease in anxiety and were still feeling the good vibes 3 years later.
+A review of about 600 studies suggests that the TM® technique reduces anxiety and is most effective for folks with the highest levels of anxiety.
+Folks with chronic and severe anxiety showed a 40 percent decrease in anxiety and were still feeling the good vibes 3 years later.

 But don’t count MBSR out.
 Research suggests that even just one session could be significantly better than regular stress management education at reducing anxiety in people with generalized anxiety disorder.